ODosari/project_structure_creator/README.md

 # Project Structure Creator

 A Python script to automatically create a directory and file structure from a text file input.
-This tool is especially useful for initializing complex project structures quickly and efficiently.
+This tool is especially useful for initializing complex project structures quickly and efficiently, including handling hidden files and directories.

 ## Features

 - Reads a text file containing a directory and file structure.
 - Creates directories and files as specified in the text file.
-- Supports nested directory and file creation.
+- Supports nested directory and file creation, including dotfiles and hidden directories.
+- Checks for write permissions before creating directories or files to avoid errors.
+- Logs actions, warnings, and errors for better traceability.
 - Skips existing directories or files to prevent overwriting.

 ## Requirements